A Licensing Metaphor

 Upon completion of training (often web-based training or an element of new hire training), the KCS Candidate should:

 While the KCS Candidate creates articles that are Work in Progress or in a Not Validated state, the KCS Contributor can create content that is in a Validated state.
 A Validated article implies a high degree of confidence in both the technical accuracy and compliance with the content standard.
-A KCS Contributor can put articles that are in a Work in Progress or Not Validated state into a Validated state if in his or her judgment the article is "sufficient to solve."
+A KCS Contributor can put articles that are in a Work in Progress or Not Validated state into a Validated state if, in their judgment, the article is "sufficient to solve."

-The KCS Contributor competencies are incremental to those of KCS Candidate and involve a detailed understanding of the importance of the context of the audience, the content standard, the KCS Article Quality Index, and the KCS processes.
+The KCS Contributor competencies are incremental to those of KCS Candidate and involve a detailed understanding of the importance of the context of the audience, the content standard, the Content Standard Checklist, and the KCS processes.
 They should be able to work independently by creating well-structured KCS articles and be adept at enhancing others' articles to make them visible to a wider audience.
 The KCS Contributor should also be able to demonstrate understanding by passing an exam.

-In determining readiness to move to the KCS Publisher level, consider that the KCS Publisher should receive consistently high scores on the KCS Article Quality Index and follow the KCS workflow (measured by the Process Integration Index), and have consistently positive feedback on and high reuse of article content.
+In determining readiness to move to the KCS Publisher level, consider that the KCS Publisher should be consistently adhering to the Content Standard Checklist, following the KCS workflow (measured by the Process Adherence Review), and have consistently positive feedback on and high reuse of article content.
 They should reliably focus on the success of the team and the customer over individual success.

 The KCS Publisher may flag External content for archival or deletion, but because removing externally-facing content from the web is an activity with difficult-to-assess implications, typically the KCS Publisher can't personally archive or delete.